-Winter Break: Approximately 2-weeks in December and January
+Holiday Break: Approximately 2-weeks in December and January

-• Spring Break: 1-week in March
+Spring Break: 1 week in March

 Schedules are subject to change year to year.
-Detailed rotation schedules, which are individualized per student, are provided during orientation.
-Graduate students need to be flexible because practicum hours can start early in the morning and go into the evening hours and vary from week to week.
+Detailed rotation schedules are provided during orientation.
+Dietetic interns need to be flexible for internship hours can start early in the morning and go into the evening hours and vary from week to week.

-First-year students have a mandatory 2-week orientation that will begin one week before University classes resume each fall.
+A mandatory 2-week orientation will begin one week before University classes resume each fall.
 Supervised practice hours will begin the Monday immediately following the last day of orientation.
-First-year students also have a mandatory 5-day intersession, or orientation II, to DTN 741 and DTN 744, the week before university classes resume each spring.
+The internship will begin in August and conclude in May.